saltstack-formulas/openssh-formula/README.rst

 Manages the side-wide ssh_known_hosts file and fills it with the public SSH host keys of your minions (collected via the Salt mine) and of hosts listed in you pillar data.
+It's possible to include minions managed via ``salt-ssh`` by using the ``known_hosts_salt_ssh`` renderer.

 You can restrict the set of minions whose keys are listed by using the pillar data ``openssh:known_hosts:target`` and ``openssh:known_hosts:tgt_type`` (those fields map directly to the corresponding attributes of the ``mine.get`` function).

-The Salt mine is used to share the public SSH host keys, you must thus configure it accordingly on all hosts that must export their keys.
+The **Salt mine** is used to share the public SSH host keys, you must thus configure it accordingly on all hosts that must export their keys.
 Two mine functions are required, one that exports the keys (one key per line, as they are stored in ``/etc/ssh/ssh_host_*_key.pub``) and one that defines